-It’s fun to get a party favor after a birthday party.
-Well, imagine if that favor was a live fish.
-That happened here at Bedtime Math: at a friend’s party, every one of the 32 kids took home a plastic bag of water with a confused fish swimming inside.
-Of course, each fish then needed the right set-up in its new home: a fishbowl or aquarium, a layer of colorful gravel (little stones), and then a cute castle or seashells for decoration…maybe even a few fish friends.
-Fishbowls also need the right amount of water: the rough rule is “1 gallon per inch of fish” when lined up end to end.
+It’s fun to get a party favor after a birthday party, but imagine if that favor was a live fish.
+That happened here at Bedtime Math: at a friend’s party, 32 kids each took home a plastic bag of water with a confused fish swimming inside.
+Of course, each fish then needed the right set-up in its new home.
+An aquarium needs the right amount of water: the rough rule is “1 gallon per inch of fish” when lined up end to end.
 We hope all 32 fish like their new homes!

 Wee ones: If after the party you get a fish and 3 seashells, what numbers do you say to count your party favors?